Mitars/CustomerAccountSystems/README.md

 </details>
 <br />

-***Note**: In case for additional security would be required, an additional service would need to be placed in front of this which would filter out relevant data before sending it back.*
+***Note**: In case additional security would be required, an additional service would need to be placed in front of this which would filter out relevant data before sending it back.*

 ## Cas.Account

-The account service allows creation and retrieval of accounts.
+The account service allows the creation and retrieval of accounts.
 Each account is tied to a single user and can have zero or more available transactions.

 ## Cas.Transaction

-Contains information endpoints which allow the user to retrieve and create new transactions.
+Contains information endpoints the allow the user to retrieve and create new transactions.

 ## Cas.Gateway

-The gateway which uses Ocelot to route all the communication between services.
+The gateway uses Ocelot to route all the communication between services.

 ## Cas-Spa

-The Angular SPA application which displays the application.
+The Angular SPA application displays the application.
 Uses customized Material Design components for the presentation.
-Communicates exclusively though the Gateway.
+Communicates exclusively through the Gateway.

 # Architecture